MohnLab/Lab_Code_Standards_And_Resources/README.md

 **Guidelines**

 1. Write programs for people, not computers
-    - Clarity should be emphasized
+    - Clarity and readability should be emphasized
-    - Use informative variable names, avoid using names of existing functions (e.g. mean) or key words (e.g. print)
+    - Use informative variable names, avoid using names of existing functions (e.g. print) and key words (e.g. import)
     - Variables should be nouns, functions should be verbs
-    - Be consistent with indentation.
+    - Be consistent with your indentation.
 Use spaces or tabs but not both
-    - Use informative comments, avoid in line comments
+    - Use informative comments that explain what you are doing but do not state the obvious.
     - Separate names with underscores instead of dots (variable_1 Yes, variable.1 No).
 CamelCase is also okay.
     - Avoid long lines of code, separate in multiple lines for clarity
     - Use meaningful file names and the correct extensions (.r no, .R yes)